Nova music festival massacre: Hamas assault

+Hamas fighters also engaged in sexual violence including rape, gang rape, mutilation and even post-killing rape.
+Many posted videos of their acts on social media to glorify their actions.
+Reports from groups like the Dinah Project, Association of the Rape Crisis Centers in Israel, and the Civil Commission on Oct 7th crimes document many of these cases, together with independent newspaper investigations.

 Independently verified drone footage from the site showed dozens of scorched, burnt cars and skid marks.
 Footage of the attack, posted on a Telegram channel, included graphic depictions of killing and hostage-taking.
 Upon their return to Gaza City, Hamas members paraded the body of a woman in the back of a pickup truck – Shani Louk, a 22-year-old German-Israeli national.
 In one of the first viral videos to emerge from the attack, her body is shown clad only in underwear, while the gunmen are exclaiming "Allahu Akbar"; they were surrounded by cheering residents, some of whom spat on the body.

 The Hamas militants kidnapped festival participants; videos on social media showed them being seized.
 It was later determined that 44 people were abducted.
 The abducted partygoers were taken to the Gaza Strip, where some were filmed in Hamas propaganda videos.
 Relatives and friends of the missing searched for information about the missing.
 Those abducted included 21-year-old French-Israeli woman Mia Schem and 25-year-old Israeli woman Noa Argamani.
 Three dual Brazilian-Israeli nationals who had attended the festival were also missing.

 During the massacre, according to survivor and emergency responder testimony, Hamas militants raped women and men.
 According to survivor testimony released by Lahav 433, a young woman was gang raped before being killed.
 The testimony was published in Hebrew- and English-language Israeli news outlets.
 According to Haaretz police reporter Josh Breiner, ZAKA emergency response personnel found naked women with injuries and their genitals mutilated, with others found bound and naked below their waists.
 In July 2024, an anonymous male survivor identified as "D." recounted his rape on October 7 to Israel's Channel 12, becoming the first victim to do so.